 We continuously research, build, and validate systematic trading ideas with robust testing, then share transparent results so everyone can access evidence-based quant insights, not just institutions.
-Backtested quantitative trading strategies across global equity indices, options analysis on US index ETFs, portfolio optimization, sentiment tracking, and market regime detection - all with live data updated daily.
+We backtest quantitative trading strategies across global equity indices, options analysis on US index ETFs, portfolio optimization, sentiment tracking, and market regime detection - all with live data updated daily.

 | Strategy Library | 70+ technical indicator-based strategies backtested across 21 global equity indices with 5 years of daily data.
 Each strategy has a dedicated page with equity curves, performance metrics, parameter optimization, and Python implementation code. |